Files

 Describes a file object (see also /record-xxxx/describe).
 Returns, among others, the Internet Media Type of the file as well as the state of the file object.
 If the file object is in the "closed" state, the file size is reported as well.
 If the "parts" key in input map is "true", or the file object is in the "open" state, the response contains a "parts" key, whose value is a map describing the status of the parts that the system knows about.
 More specifically, for every part that the system has been informed via an "upload" call, the "parts" map contains a key corresponding to the part index (represented as a string), whose value is a map with the part status.
 This includes the state, size, and md5 of the part.
 The state can be either "pending" or "complete".

-Alternatively, you can use the /system/describeDataObjects method to describe a large number of data objects at once.
+Alternatively, you can use the /system/describeDataObjects method to describe many data objects at once.

-As mentioned in the description of the "upload" call, a part can be in the "pending" state for any of the following reasons:
+As mentioned in the description of the "upload" call, a part enters the "pending" state for any of the following reasons:

 A PUT to its part upload URL has not been successfully completed.

-A project ID can be given to request user-provided metadata from a particular project and will be treated as a hint, i.e. if the specified project does not contain the object and another project is found which does contain it and for which the user has VIEW permissions, this other project is used instead to return the metadata.
-The project ID of the project used to return the user-provided metadata is always returned, regardless of whether it was the same as the hint provided.
-Details can also be requested via this method, but if the requestor does not have VIEW access, they will not be returned.
+A project ID can be provided as a hint to request user-provided metadata from a particular project.
+If the specified project does not contain the object and another project is found containing it where the user has VIEW permissions, that other project is used to return the metadata.
+The response includes the project ID used to return the user-provided metadata, whether it matches the provided hint or not.
+Details can be requested via this method, but remain hidden if the requestor lacks VIEW access.

 project

 string (optional) Project or container ID to be used as a hint for finding the object in an accessible project.
-This field should be provided to get consistent output for watermarked files.
+This field should be provided to get consistent output for watermarked files.defaultFields

 value boolean whether to include the field

-The following options are deprecated (and will not be respected if fields
+The following options are deprecated (and are ignored when fields

 is present):